 Effective solutions include:

-Excessive permissions remain a leading cause of SaaS security incidents in 2025.
-Studies show that 85% of SaaS users have more privileges than required for their roles, creating unnecessary attack surfaces.
+Excessive permissions remain a leading cause of SaaS security incidents.
+The majority of SaaS users have more privileges than their roles require, creating unnecessary attack surfaces.

 Default configurations often grant broad access rights that violate least-privilege principles.
 When these settings remain unchanged, they create pathways for lateral movement during breaches.